 The Eggtimer TRS requires 4.5V-20V, with a nominal working current of about 70 mA.
 However, when first powering up it may have peaks of up to 200 mA as the GPS module acquires satellites.
 For this reason, we recommend that you use a 7.4V 2S LiPo battery pack; just about any one you buy will have enough capacity for run your Eggtimer TRS board for at least a few hours.
-You CAN use 9V alkaline batteries, they will work and we have used them in testing for relatively low-altitude flights, but we strongly recommend that you plan on using a battery that will power your Eggtimer TRS for at least 3 hours.
 A 350 mAH 7.4V 2S LiPo is ideal, it's a little smaller and slightly lighter than a 9V battery and will easily power your Eggtimer TRS for over 4 hours.
 If you have a big rocket and can afford a little more weight, a 800 mAH 2S LiPo will run your Eggtimer TRS for the whole flying day.